mehalkoj/JM_Render/README.md

 ### Setup
 1. Clone the repo
 2. Open `JM_Render.sln` in Visual Studio
-3. Ensure SDL3 are linked (see their docs for setup)
+3. Ensure SDL3 is linked (see their docs for setup)
 4. Build and run

 ## References